 These Spritz Cookies are a classic holiday cookie that round out any cookie platter!
 Not too sweet and perfectly buttery, you’ll want to make a batch of these easy cookies for your next party!

 We’re celebrating all things cookies today!
 Remember how I said I was ready to start holiday baking?
 Well, cookies have definitely been a part of that holiday baking.

 When I think of a cookie that can be found at just about every holiday party and gathering in Minnesota, I immediately think of classic spritz cookies.

 If you’re from Minnesota, you probably know just which Scandinavian countries your family and your in-law’s family are from (there will probably be a lot of teasing when it isn’t the same country!)!

 Spritz cookies actually come from a German word meaning “to spritz”, but are typically known as Swedish or Norwegian cookies.
 These fun little cookies show up in all kinds of shapes, sizes, and colors.

 Some recipes call for confectioner’s sugar, while others call for granulated sugar.
 Some call for a combination of vanilla extract and almond extract while others only call for one or the other.
 There are even some variations that call for crushed almonds.

 I started with Bob’s Red Mill organic unbleached all-purpose flour as the base.
 This flour is a kitchen staple that is incredibly versatile and perfect for all of your baking needs, especially baking cookies.

 The result?
 A soft dough that was easy to use in the cookie press and a baked cookie that is not too sweet, just the right amount of crunchy chewy, and perfectly buttery!

 Since each batch makes a lot of cookies, you only have to make one batch of dough in order to have enough cookies to serve at your next holiday party!

-- 1 C butter, room temperature
+- 1 Cup butter, room temperature

 - 1/2 Cup sugar

 - 1 egg

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 1/4 teaspoon almond extract

 - 1/4 teaspoon salt

-- 2¼ C all-purpose flour
+- 2 1/4 Cups all-purpose flour

-- Preheat oven to 400.
+- Preheat oven to 375 degrees Fahrenheit.

-- In the bowl of a stand mixer, or with an electric mixer, cream together butter and sugar.
+- In the bowl of a stand mixer, or with an electric hand mixer, cream together butter and sugar.
 Beat in egg, vanilla extract, almond extract, and salt until creamy.

 - With the mixer on low, or with a wooden spoon, slowly beat in flour until just combined.